Skip to main contentSkip to navigation

 Why Customers Switch from Ontrack

 Price opacity.
 Ontrack does not publish pricing.
 You cannot compare their rates against any other lab without going through the consultation process first.
+This is a common pattern across opaque-pricing data recovery labs.
 Rossmann Group publishes five HDD tiers and five SSD tiers on our pricing page.
 A simple copy from a functional drive costs $100.
-Head swap cases cost $1,200 to $1,500.
+Head swap cases cost $1,200–$1,500.
 You can compare those numbers to any competitor in five seconds.

 The software upsell.
 Ontrack sells Ontrack EasyRecovery software as a DIY option.
 Software recovery tools work for deleted file cases on drives that are physically healthy.
 Running software on a drive with a head failure, firmware corruption, or motor seizure causes further damage.
 A customer who buys the software, fails, and then sends the drive to Ontrack's lab has now spent money on software and made the lab recovery harder.